mosaicml/streaming/streaming/multimodal/convert/webvid/README.md

     ```

 #### Split out MDS datasets column
-Iterate an existing MDS dataset containing videos, creating a new MDS dataset where the videos are stored separately as MDS files.
+Iterate an existing MDS dataset containing videos, creating a new MDS dataset without video contents embedded in it, instead, add a video filepath in a new MDS dataset where the video files (MP4) are stored separately.

 1. Run the [inside_to_outside.py](https://github.com/mosaicml/streaming/blob/main/streaming/multimodal/convert/webvid/inside_to_outside.py) script with minimum required arguments as shown below
     <!--pytest.mark.skip-->